A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Related Work

 \section{Related Work}

 \textbf{Backdoor Defense in FL.} To mitigate the backdoor attacks, for example, Auror~\cite{DBLP:conf/acsac/ShenTS16}, Flame~\cite{DBLP:conf/uss/NguyenRCYMFMMMZ22}, FedDMC~\cite{DBLP:journals/tdsc/MuCSLCZM24}, and FreqFed~\cite{DBLP:conf/ndss/FereidooniPRDS24} tried model clustering to eliminate malicious backdoors while ensuring the performance of the aggregated model.
-The effectiveness of such methods depended on an assumption of homogeneous client data distribution, such that the performance under Non-IID conditions is limited.
-Other methods, {\em e.g.}, BRCA~\cite{DBLP:journals/corr/abs-2109-02396} and FLTrust~\cite{cao2021fltrust}, assign trust scores to clients using a small clean validation set hosted on the server to detect and filter malicious contributions.
-While effective in some cases, this paradigm contradicts the decentralized and privacy-preserving nature of FL by requiring centralized access to client data.
+The effectiveness of such methods depended on an assumption of homogeneous client data distribution, such that practicability was limited under Non-IID conditions.
+Other methods, {\em e.g.}, BRCA~\cite{DBLP:journals/corr/abs-2109-02396} and FLTrust~\cite{cao2021fltrust}, assigned trust scores to clients using a small clean validation set hosted on the server to detect and filter malicious contributions.
+While effective in some cases, this paradigm contradicted the decentralized and privacy-preserving nature of FL by requiring centralized access to client data.
 Recent work has explored contrastive learning as a defense mechanism.
-Through contrastive learning~\cite{radford2021learning}, FLPurifier~\cite{zhang2024flpurifier} severs latent correlations between target labels and trigger patterns, thereby neutralizing potential backdoor artifacts during model training phases.
-Although this strategy improves model robustness, it increases the computational burden on the client and makes it less suitable for resource-constrained environments.
-Overall, achieving effective backdoor defense under Non-IID conditions while ensuring privacy and avoiding increasing client-side overhead remains a critical challenge.
-Our scheme proposes a server-side dataset augmentation strategy based on MLLMs~\cite{DBLP:conf/acl/LeeWKMSAMKG24} and frequency analysis, which enhances the dataset's coverage against diverse backdoor triggers without accessing client data.
-Additionally, our scheme integrates a global purification mechanism combining prototype contrastive learning and knowledge distillation, such that effective suppression of backdoor patterns in Non-IID FL can be achieved.
+Through contrastive learning~\cite{radford2021learning}, FLPurifier~\cite{zhang2024flpurifier} eliminated latent correlations between target labels and trigger patterns, thus neutralizing potential backdoor artifacts during model training phases.
+Although this strategy improved model robustness, it increased the computational burden on the client and made it less suitable for resource-constrained environments.
+Overall, achieving effective backdoor defense under Non-IID conditions while ensuring privacy and avoiding increasing client-side overhead remained a critical challenge.
+Our scheme is a server-side dataset augmentation strategy based on MLLMs~\cite{DBLP:conf/acl/LeeWKMSAMKG24} and frequency analysis, which enhances the dataset's coverage against diverse backdoor triggers without accessing client data.
+Additionally, our scheme achieves effective suppression of backdoor patterns in Non-IID FL via integrating a global purification mechanism combining prototype contrastive learning and knowledge distillation.